dotnet-websharper/docs/v4.x/AspNet.md

-# Using WebSharper with ASP.NET or ASP.NET MVC
+# Using WebSharper with ASP.NET

-WebSharper is self-sufficient and can run as the single component of a web application, but it can also be integrated into an existing ASP.NET or ASP.NET MVC application.
+WebSharper is self-sufficient and can run as the single component of a web application, but it can also be integrated into an existing ASP.NET application.
 This integration is twofold:

-* Client-side WebSharper controls can be used within an ASPX or Razor page.
-This allows you to use C#/F#-compiled-to-JavaScript directly within an existing page, and take advantage of client-side generated markup with UI.Next and easy remote calls.
+* Client-side WebSharper controls can be used within an ASPX page.
+This allows you to use C#/F#-compiled-to-JavaScript directly within an existing page, and take advantage of client-side reactive markup with WebSharper UI and easy remote calls.

 * Full WebSharper [sitelets](Sitelets.md) can run alongside an ASP.NET application, sharing the same URL space, as well as the same server state, sessions, etc.